MagnumVD/RotoForge-AI/README.md

 ### Install the dependencies

 In the drop down menu under the addon, you can set an `Install path`, then run `Check Dependencies`.
 After that you can use the `Install` button to automatically download and install the requred dependencies.
-This can take a little bit of time since it's ~8GB of data and will freeze blender.
+This can take a little bit of time since it's ~8GB of data.
+Blender will still function normally during the installation and you can continue to work.
+You can track the progress in the dependencies window, but not interact with buttons in it (this is for safety during the install).
-I recommend you **open up the system console window before you start the download/installation process**, that way you can track it's progress.

-Due to restrictions by the OS, in order to update dependencies, you have to **manually delete the dependencies folders** in the `Install path`, and then open blender and install the dependencies again.
+At the end you will be prompted to restart Blender.
+Once you start the restart **Blender will freeze!
+Do not interrupt the process!**

 Now, you can find RotoForge in your **image editor** in the masking tab.

 ### Useful info here (tips and tricks):

 * As a rule of thumb: **Less is more!** Don't go overboard with prompts or the quality will suffer.
-I normally use 1 closed mask + 2 positive/negative prompt points each.
+I normally use 1 closed mask + 0-2 positive/negative prompt points.

 * The base model is really dumb and not the fastest, **use the light or large model** instead.
 The large model is generally my go-to, but sometimes the light or huge models come in handy.